vaadin/npm-addon-template/README.md

 Starting the test/demo server:
-1. Run `mvn install`.
-2. Run `mvn -pl component-starter-flow-demo jetty:run`.
+1. Run `mvn jetty:run`.
-3. Open http://localhost:8080 in the browser.
+2. Open http://localhost:8080 in the browser.

-If you want to run the demo locally in the production mode, run the following instead of step 2.
-- `mvn -pl component-starter-flow-demo jetty:run -Pproduction`

-### Branching information

-* `master` the latest version of the starter, using the latest platform version
-* `v10` the version for Vaadin 10
-* `v11` the version for Vaadin 11
-* `v12` the version for Vaadin 12
-* `v13` the version for Vaadin 13